By Mehmet Kurtkaya, Published on July 1, 2019, Updated January 18, 2020

 Siberian Ancestry in Sumerians is once more confirmed with this study

 Siberian ancestry is found in the Zagros mountains, Iran Neolithic, as early as 8000 BC.
-The fact that Sumerian civilization was not authocthonous/indigenous is largely accepted by main stream archaeologists and many say that the Sumerians came from the Zagros mountains.
+The fact that Sumerian civilization (4000 BC) was not authocthonous/indigenous is largely accepted by main stream archaeologists and many say that the Sumerians came from the Zagros mountains.

 From my book published in December 2016, Sumerian Turks: Civilization's Journey from Siberia to Mesopotamia